-Federal Appeals Panel Upholds California Sanctuary State Law
+Federal Appeals Panel Upholds California 'Sanctuary State' Law

 A federal appeals panel has upheld California's controversial "sanctuary state" law, ruling that the measure does not impede the enforcement of federal immigration laws in that state.

-A three-judge panel of the U.S. 9th Circuit Court of Appeals, in a unanimous decision, found that the state law, known as SB54, limiting cooperation between state and local law enforcement and federal immigration authorities does not conflict with federal law.
+A three-judge panel of the U.S. 9th Circuit Court of Appeals, in a unanimous decision, found that the state law, known as SB 54, limiting cooperation between state and local law enforcement and federal immigration authorities does not conflict with federal law.

 The judges said they "have no doubt that SB 54 makes the jobs of federal immigration authorities more difficult."
 But "California has the right ... to refrain from assisting with federal efforts."